Ohio Invasive Plants Council

 Lythrum salicaria, purple loosestrife

-Lythrum virgatum, European wand loosestrife (effective January 7, 2019)
+Lythrum virgatum, European wand loosestrife (Effective January 7, 2019)

 Microstegium vimineum, Japanese stiltgrass

-Myriophyllum aquaticum, parrotfeather
+Myriophyllum aquaticum, parrotfeather water milfoil (Aq)

-Myriophyllum spicatum, Eurasian water-milfoil
+Myriophyllum spicatum, Eurasian water-milfoil (Aq)

 Nymphoides peltata, yellow floating heart

-Phragmites australis, common reed
+Phragmites australis spp. australis, common reed

-Potamogeton crispus, curly-leaved pondweed
+Potamogeton crispus, curly-leaved pondweed (Aq)

-Pueraria montana var. lobate, kudzu
+Pueraria montana var. lobata, kudzu

-Pyrus calleryana, Callery pear (effective January 7, 2023)
+Pyrus calleryana, Callery pear (Effective January 7, 2023)

 Rhamnus cathartica, European buckthorn